 Question: Do you feel your company’s marketing should be producing better than it does?
 If so, you may have become a member of a very old club no company should ever join…It is time to revoke your membership.

-Just about a hundred years ago, John Wanamaker, a successful merchant at the time (think Macy’s) and considered to be a pioneer in marketing said this:
+About a hundred years ago, a successful merchant at the time (think Macy’s), and considered to be a pioneer in marketing said this:

 “Half the money I spend on advertising is wasted.

 The trouble is, I don’t know which half.”

 Obviously, marketing that disappoints has been around since advertising was born.
 Though John struggled with his a century ago, the waste remains prevalent and antagonizes most companies today.